Information about Pioglitazone

 How pioglitazone works

-Pioglitazone is an anti-diabetic medicine.
+Pioglitazone is an anti-diabetic medication.
 It works by increasing the body's sensitivity to insulin, a natural substance that helps control blood sugar levels.

 Common side effects of pioglitazone

-Blurred vision, Respiratory tract infection, Bone fracture, Numbness
+Weight gain, Blurred vision, Respiratory tract infection, Numbness, Bone fracture

 Available Medicine for Pioglitazone